pcjitsu/AGZikos-Portfolio/Challenge.md

 ## Acceptance Criteria

-GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
+GIVEN I need to sample a potential employee's previous work WHEN I click on the images of the applications
-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
-WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN I click on the images of the applications
 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices